kyle138/checkedMailButton/README.md

 ___
 ## Step 3: Update Lambda Function
 ##### After the sample code has created the SNS Topic updated in Step 2 it has served its purpose.
-We will store the target phone numbers and messages in Lambda environment variables and then overwrite the sample code with the code below.
+We will store the target phone numbers and messages in Lambda environment variables and then overwrite the sample code with the code in index.js.
 ```javascript
 /**
  * The following JSON template shows what is sent as the payload: